mckaywrigley/chatbot-ui/README.md

 ## Official Hosted Version

+Use Chatbot UI without having to host it yourself!

-You can find the official hosted version of Chatbot UI [here](https://chatbotui.com).
+Find the official hosted version of Chatbot UI [here](https://chatbotui.com).

-Basic features are free to use.

-We offer a premium tier for advanced features and faster messages to help pay for hosting costs.

 ## Sponsor